maruel/dlibox/go/pio/doc/drivers/CONTRIBUTING.md

 ### Code quality

 All submissions, including submissions by project members, require abiding to high code quality.
-See [README.md](README.md) for the expectations.
+See [Requirements](README.md#requirements) for the expectations and take a look at the [driver lifetime management](README.md#driver-lifetime-management) to learn how to contribute new device support.

+### Conduct

+While this project is not related to the Go project itself, `pio` abides to the same code of conduct as the Go project as described at https://golang.org/conduct. `pio` doesn't yet have a formal committee (help's appreciated), please email directly `maruel@chromium.org` for issues encountered.

 ### The small print